bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

       // $id = $_GET['id'];
 {% endhighlight %}

-The above example is in the case a key name and parameter name is same.
+The above example is a case where a key name and the parameter name are the same.
-Specify `key` and `param` when it isn't matched.
+You can specify `key` and `param` values when they don't match.

 {% highlight php %}
 <?php